ShivanS93/100-days-of-code/r1-log.md

 ### R1D34

 I also did some Django and got started on templates.
 Got stared on creating new user for my remote linux server.

+### R1D35

+Still stick on creating a new user for linux.
+I can log on to them using sudo su - user_name but I cannot get in using PuTTY and created keygen.
+Talked to a friend over the internet for a project we are working on together.
+Also, did some django.